engineerbaz/AWS-Cloud-Knowledge/01b Cloud_Computing_Basics.md

 # Type of cloud
 - Public
-  -
+  - Avalailble for everyone & on internet
-    - AWS, Google, AliBaba, Azure
+    - AWS, Google, Azure, AliBaba, Azure
 - Private
   - Made in your Datacenter for use or selling
+    - OpenStack, Cloud Stack

 # Categories
 - IaaS